NeoTim/gkcrack/README.md

 3. ```cat ~/magnum-jumbo/run/password.lst  | ./gkcrack <keyring name>```

 Speed: 290 to 350 passwords / second on i3-2120 CPU @ 3.30GHz (using single core).

+For brute-forcing GNOME Keyring files use JtR-jumbo instead of this program!